 srcset support even in browsers that don’t support it yet.

 The AMP JS library implements all of AMP’s best performance practices, manages resource loading and gives you the custom tags mentioned above, all to ensure a fast rendering of your page.
-Among the biggest optimizations is the fact that it makes everything that comes from external resources asynchronous, so nothing in the page can block anything from rendering.
-Other performance techniques include the sandboxing of all iframes, the pre-calculation of the layout of every element on page before resources are loaded and the disabling of slow CSS selectors.
+Among the biggest optimizations is the fact that it makes everything that comes from external resources asynchronous so nothing in the page can block anything from rendering.
+Other performance techniques include the sandboxing of all iframes, the pre-calculation of the layout of every element on the page before resources are loaded and the disabling of slow CSS selectors.

 Google AMP Cache

 The Google AMP Cache is a proxy-based content delivery network for delivering all valid AMP documents.
 It fetches AMP HTML pages, caches them, and improves page performance automatically.
-When using the Google AMP Cache, the document, all JS files and all images load from the same origin that is using HTTP 2.0 for maximum efficiency.
+When using the Google AMP Cache, the document, all JS files, and all images load from the same origin that is using HTTP 2.0 for maximum efficiency.

-So how to implement AMP standards in WordPress?
+How to implement AMP in WordPress